Oregon Identity Document changes

 The process for changing one’s name and sex designation on a birth certificate varies from state to state.
 Look at the laws of the state in which your birth certificate was issued.
 To learn about the requirements in your birth state, visit Lambda Legal or The National Center for Transgender Equality.
 Dr. Kurzet can write letters for patients as needed.

-In Oregon, you can make a first-time change to your name and/or sex designation change without a court order.
+In Oregon, you can make a first-time change to your name and/or sex designation without a court order.
 If you need to make a second change to your birth certificate, you will have to obtain a court order first.
 Please see the instructions at the OR Office of Vital Records.
 You will need to submit form OHA 2673 and your payment in person or via mail.
 The gender category options are male (M), female (F), or non-binary (X).